About Child’s Path Golden Gate

-Our Golden Gate High School Center provides high-quality early childhood care and education to the children of teen parents enrolled in the ”Teenagers as Parents Program” (TAPP).
+Our Golden Gate Center provides high-quality early childhood care and education to the children of teen parents enrolled in the ”Teenagers as Parents Program” (TAPP) at Golden Gate High School.
 We also provide parent education and mentoring to our teen parents.
 They can then focus on graduating high school and plan a successful future knowing that their children are safe in a nurturing environment.
 This Center serves children age two weeks to five years old.
 It is also open to the children of Collier County Public School System staff.
 We follow the Collier Schools academic calendar and are only open on days that teachers work, mid-August through early June.

 Last year, 100 percent of all children at our Golden Gate High School Center, ages one to five years, were assessed as meeting/exceeding their developmental milestones in all four areas measured.
 98% of those who graduated to kindergarten tested “kindergarten ready,” 45 points above the Florida average of 53%.
 100%. of the teen moms who were seniors received their high school diplomas.